‘Monumental Disaster’: Call for Action as 2018 Floods Recede, Leaving Destruction and Hunger

 Weeks of severe and continuous flooding in September and October 2018 has devastated Nigerian communities, affecting almost two million people, according to the National Emergency Management Agency (NEMA).
 Major rivers and streams overflowed their banks following heavy rains from July destroying crops, inundating whole communities and causing a major humanitarian disaster.

 Victims bemoan the loss of livelihoods as floods destroy crops

-Some of the worst affected communities are in the Niger Delta States of Rivers and Bayelsa where Social Action’s monitoring teams witnessed massive displacement and desolation amidst very inadequate or non-existent intervention by federal, state and local government authorities, particularly in Rivers State.
+Some of the worst affected communities are in the Niger Delta States of Rivers and Bayelsa where Alone’s monitoring teams witnessed massive displacement and desolation amidst very inadequate or non-existent intervention by federal, state and local government authorities, particularly in Rivers State.
 In the affected communities, many crammed into makeshift camps set up in buildings on grounds above the flood waters.
 In many cases, especially in Rivers State, government presence was completely lacking.

 Children bathing in flood waters